How to Identify and Get Rid of Earwigs

 What Orkin Does

-Orkin Pros are trained to help manage earwigs and similar pests that invade homes.
+Orkin Pros are trained to help get rid of earwigs and similar pests that invade homes.
 Since every yard or home is unique, the Orkin Pro will design an earwig treatment program for your situation.

 Keeping pests out of your home is an ongoing process, not a one-time treatment.
-Orkin’s exclusive A.I.M. solution is a continuing cycle of three critical steps — Assess, Implement and Monitor.
+Orkin’s exclusive Points of Service process is a continuing cycle of five critical steps.